Paleontology Field Methods & Research (Summer A – 3, 4 or 5 credits)

 Join us this summer and get your hands dirty excavating dinosaur and mammal fossils and analyzing data that will contribute to research on the extinction of dinosaurs and the rise of mammals.

-Fees: There is a course fee of $120 and a program fee of $850.
+Fees: There is a lab fee of $120 and a program fee of $850.
 These cover expenses relating to the three-week fieldwork component in NE Montana (transportation RT Seattle to Montana, meals, lodging, field equipment).
 UW summer tuition also applies.

 Entry Code: Please contact Dave Grossnickle at email@example.com for an entry code.
 Preference will be given to Paleobiology minors.
 No prerequisites necessary.